TeaZea/codespaces-locallibrary/README.txt

 Create template folder in app - THIS IS WHERE YOUR HTML GOES Create static folder in app - THIS IS WHERE LOCAL CSS GOES Create index html template
-Extend index.html to other templates
+Extend index.html to other apps if need be
 Path urls properly in url.py(s)